soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:QGIS
 :   [QGIS](https://qgis.org){target=_blank} desktop software package to create spatial vizualisations of various types of data

-documentation:RAG
+documentation:Retrieval Augmented Generation (RAG)
 :   Retrieval Augmented Generation is a framework for retrieving facts from an external knowledge base to ground large language models on the most accurate, up-to-date information and enhancing the (pre)trained parameteric (semantic) knowledge with non-parameteric knowledge to avoid hallucinations and get better responses.

-documentation:REA
+documentation:Research Executive Agency (REA)
-:   REA is the European Research Executive Agency, it's mandate is to manage several EU programmes and support services.
+:   The European Research Executive Agency has a mandate is to manage several EU programmes and support services.

 documentation:Relational model
 :   Relational model an approach to managing data using a structure and language consistent with first-order predicate logic (source: [wikipedia](https://en.wikipedia.org/wiki/Relational_model){target=_blank})